 FMA TOOLKIT: DELEGATION OPTION

 The FNTC has established Standards for the Form and Content of Delegation Option Laws.
-You can find the standards, guides and samples on right sidebar: or below on small screens:

 First Nations have the authority to make Delegation Laws under the FMA in order to delegate council’s FMA law-making powers to a person or body.